Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: Possible Flasher Identification

 \section{Possible Flasher Identification}

-The stability of the DCR is a critical parameter in the evaluation of PMT performance.
-Understanding this metric is essential for assessing the overall effectiveness of PMTs in various applications.
-To gain deeper insights into DCR behavior, a series of experiments was conducted at the Institute of High Energy Physics (IHEP) laboratory, as illustrated in Figures \ref{fig:setupsystem} and \ref{fig:setup}.
+PMT flasher is an important background/noise for the rare events' experiment \cite{Yang_2020,Qian_2020}, which also can be identified by the monitored PMT DCR: the PMT itself and its neighbor PMTs.
+If the jumps originate from the PMTs or electronic sources, only the count rates for PMT random coincidences would significantly increase, without impacting other PMTs.
+Conversely, under sufficiently high emission intensity, all PMTs respond simultaneously, leading to concurrent increases in DCR across the board.
+To gain deeper insights into DCR jump from possible PMT flasher, a series of experiments was conducted at the Institute of High Energy Physics (IHEP) laboratory, as illustrated in Figures \ref{fig:setupsystem} and \ref{fig:setup}.

-The setup configuration includes two 20-inch PMTs and two 3-inch PMTs.
+The setup configuration includes two 20-inch PMTs; NNVT and HPK tubes, and two 3-inch PMTs, produced by Hainan Zhanchuang Photonics Technology Co., Ltd (HZC), denoted as small PMT (sPMT).
 The 20-inch PMTs were positioned towards each other and two 3-inch PMTs were placed in between to enhance light collection and allow for potential flasher tagging.
 The two 20-inch PMTs operate at a gain of ($1 \times 10^7$) and exhibited abnormal DCR behavior during the Pan-Asia test.
 Two 3-inch PMTs function at a lower gain of ($3 \times 10^6$).
 Notably, the threshold for the 3-inch PMTs is set at 0.25\,photoelectrons (pe), while the DCR for the 20-inch PMTs is significantly higher, requiring a threshold of 10\,pe to maintain a lower event rate.
 The distribution of parameters for all PMTs is summarized in Table \ref{table:pmtparameter}.